6.7 Skills for innovation

 Fostering innovation through non-formal and informal learning and youth work

 Various institutions and partner organizations in Serbia are involved in entrepreneurial learning.
 One of such organizations is Junior Achievement Serbia which is a part of a global network of Junior Achievement Worldwide, the world's largest entrepreneurial education program.
-The implementation of the program is carried out with the help of teachers trained through seminars certified by the Ministry of Education, Science and Technological Development and the business sector, which contribute to the youth education process through mentoring, lectures and participation in competitions.
+The implementation of the program is carried out with the help of teachers trained through seminars certified by the Ministry of Education and the business sector, which contribute to the youth education process through mentoring, lectures and participation in competitions.
 The implementation of programmes is financially, mostly supported by the business sector.
 The activities of this program relate to entrepreneurship, experiential learning, the development of skills that contribute to employability, economic and financial literacy, innovation and creativity.
 Unique educational methods have been developed, based on the partnership of local and international companies and agencies, with the aim of helping students acquire entrepreneurial knowledge and skills.

 Decade of Entrepreneurship is a set of governmental measures not directly focused on youth, however it does bring together various initiatives, measures and projects aimed at developing the entrepreneurial spirit among young people: trainings, professional development, retraining and employment support, as well as professional and consulting assistance to improve business.
 Entrepreneurship Portal is developed within the Decade of Entrepreneurship.
-It is administered by the Ministry of Economy provides information on:
+It is administered by the Ministry of Economy and provides information on:

-• support programmes for SMEs and entrepreneurs,
+- support programmes for SMEs and entrepreneurs,

-• support in the form of free advisory services,
+- support in the form of free advisory services,

-• other initiatives, measures and projects that the SME sector can find useful,
+- other initiatives, measures and projects that the SME sector can find useful,

-• good practice examples.
+- good practice examples.

 The list of subprogrammes offered on the portal indicates that innovation skills are given significance through: Innovation Co-Financing Program and Early Development Programme -implemented by Serbian Innovation Fund.
 Further, Competition - The best technological innovation is implemented by the Ministry of Education, Science and Technological Development.
 Entrepreneurs, small and medium enterprises, high tech companies, secondary schools and student teams can participate in the competition.